asnewman/Kozo/README.md

 be fixed soon
 - The email notification for the scheduled buy is only printing to a local file.
 - Timezone for the local machine must be set to PST
+- Buy and sell market is only working about 70%.
+Investigating...